Dynamic Basis Function Interpolation for Adaptive In Situ Data Integration in Ocean Modeling: Discussion

 \section{Discussion}

-RBF methods can provide an arbitrary, unrealistic goodness of fit by adding more nodes.
-Since the RBF centers are chosen from the buoy locations, this model is less sensitive to time scales.
-As noted above, on longer time lengths RBF begins to perform more poorly compared to other models.
-This is likely due to the fact that RBF works to find the best fits at the time the buoy measurements are made.
-As a result, if longer timescales are included, the RBF model will fit a dataset with nearby buoy measurements with seasonal variability, such as Winter and Summer measurements in close proximity.
-This lack of physical knowledge makes the fit rather unrealistic, as nearby nodes in the model compete for what the "real" value should be, resulting in high spatial variability.

-The SVD works to reduce noise, and in noise-dominated cases can be effectively swamped in such a way that it does not provide clear basis modes.
-As discussed in the previous section, the SVD models perform extremely poorly on short timescales of one to three months.
-On such timescales, the high-frequency data can dominate the signal, causing poor predictions.
-This might be due in part to the fact that SVD assumes orthogonal, non-interacting modes, which are poor at capturing shorter timescales.

-DMD provides better estimates of spatio-temporal evolution than SVD.
+ESMs have intrinsic model biases.
+As noted, MPAS-O has a latitudinal temperature bias in its V1 historical simulation \cite{golaz2022doe}.
+The simple BFI do not improve the accuracy of the ESM.
+However it is important to note that DMD provides better estimates of spatio-temporal evolution than SVD.
 This could be due in part to the fact that DMD modes have dynamics described by the growth and decay of eigenvalues.
-As such, the spatial modes are unambiguously associated with particular months, seasons, cycles, etc. Consequently, DMD can intrinsically adapt to seasonal changes better.
+As such, the spatial modes are typically suggestive with particular months, seasons, cycles, etc. Consequently, DMD can intrinsically adapt to seasonal changes better.
 While SVD does provide dynamic information, DMD is explicitly built to extract different modes of variability.
-Climate change identification and predictions can be made with DMD, whereas the SVD's lack of flexibility and susceptibility to noise make it less accurate because it is not temporally adaptable.
-That said, the static mode decomposition using DMD modes appears to get worse as you increase the time window.
-This is due to the fact that the weight of the mean state still dominates, as shown in Figure \ref{fig: error_dist} and discussed above.

-The key discovery from the previous section is that adding available dynamics, specifically to the DMD method of interpolation, improves predictive skill while correcting for mean biasing (Figure \ref{fig: error_wiskers}).
-We want to use the dynamic models when the time includes seasonal features (longer time scales).
-This is because the fully dynamic DMD captures different time scales and reweights them into the model, whereas other basis models either do an arbitrary fit (RBF) or capture means (Figure \ref{fig: error_dist}).
-The fully dynamic DMD method also improves the biases of MPAS as seen by combining the buoy and spatial pictures of Figures \ref{fig:spatial plotts} and \ref{fig: buoy errors}.
-As noted above, the fully dynamic DMD model corrects for the temperature bias within MPAS-O at higher latitudes.
+\textbf{The key discovery from the previous section is that adding available dynamics, specifically to the DMD method of interpolation, improves predictive skill (Figure \ref{fig: error_wiskers}) while correcting for seasonality (Figure \ref{fig: error_dist})}.
+This is because the DMD\_dyn model captures different time scales and reweights them into the model.
+DBFI improve the biases of MPAS-O by assimilating the sparse in situ bouy measurements into the model (Figure \ref{fig:spatial plotts}).
+Notably, the DMD\_dyn model corrects the latitudinal temperature bias.
 The discovered DMD modes capture the dynamics of MPAS-O, while having the flexibility to be reweighted to match the real observational data.